ska-telescope/lmc-base-classes/README.md

 ## Version History

 #### Not released yet
-- Make dependency on `numpy` python package explicit.
+- Make dependency on `pytango` and `numpy` python packages explicit.

 #### 0.10.0
 - Add `DebugDevice` command to `SKABaseDevice`.
 This allows remote debugging to be